Badger sunscreen creams and sunscreen sticks are independently lab-tested and considered biodegradable.

 What does this mean for the environmental impact of Badger sunscreens?

 It is important that our products leave no lasting impact on the environment.
-Fortunately the small amount of Badger sunscreen that washes off your body while swimming will biodegrade in a natural aquatic environment.
-It also means that the sunscreen that you wash off your body while showering will biodegrade in a septic system or in a municipal waste system.
-By biodegrading, the organic ingredients will be converted to basic elements and will be reusable by biological systems.
-We wanted to ensure that after our sunscreens left the tube, they would not linger in the environment.
-The active ingredient, zinc oxide, is a mineral which does not biodegrade, but rather acts like silt or clay particles and settles to become part of the sediment.
+By biodegrading, organic ingredients are converted to basic elements and reusable by biological systems.
+We wanted to ensure that once our sunscreens left the tube they would not linger in the environment.
+While the active ingredient zinc oxide is a mineral that does not biodegrade, it does acts like silt or clay particles by settling to become part of the sediment.

-Absolutely!
-Our sunscreen creams are exactly the kind of biodegradable sunscreen that these eco-sensitive groups insist you have.
-Many of these organizations will only allow sunscreens whose active ingredients are either 'zinc oxide' and/or 'titanium dioxide.'
-The active ingredient in all of Badger's sunscreens is zinc oxide.
+Yes!
+Badger sunscreen creams are exactly the kind of biodegradable sunscreen that eco-sensitive groups insist you use.
+In fact, many of these organizations will only allow sunscreens that contain either zinc oxide and/or titanium dioxide as the active ingredient.
+The only active ingredient in Badger sunscreens is zinc oxide.